PupilMesh/OsAR/README.md

 #### Installation

 1. Clone the repository.
-2. Navigate to the `/packages/core` directory and run `npm install`.
-3. Navigate to the `/packages/mobile` directory and run `npm install`.
+2. Navigate to the `/packages/mobile` directory and run `npm install`.

 #### Configuration

-1. The Babylon Native 3D engine can be found in `/packages/core/App.tsx`.
+1. The Babylon Native 3D engine can be found in `/packages/mobile/src/App.tsx`.
 2. Update the VendorID and ProductID of your USB camera in `packages/mobile/android/app/src/main/java/com/cubedemo/MainActivity.java`.
+3. Update the JPEG compression quality in `MainActivity.java` based on device capablity.
+4. The frame buffer size from `/packages/mobile/src/App.tsx` can also be updated based on need.

 #### Running the Project